legitbiz/spry/README.md

 intervals prevents spry from having to read _every_ event that has occurred for a particular actor over its entire history.

+### Projections

+A projection is state derived through defined operations over an even stream.
+An Actor is a subset of projection in spry.
+Each Actor type in spry produces and derives its state from a specific event stream.
+There are two other types of projections in spry:

+#### Aggregate Projection

+An Aggregate Projection provides a mechanism for defining an Actor model that also includes event streams from other Actor types.
+This mechanism allows the application more flexibility in how complex sets of behaviors interact in an event sourced system.

+#### Query Projection

+A Query Projection is like an Aggregate Project except it does not require defined relationships between Actors in order to consume events from multiple streams.
+Queries do not get their event stream because the do not handle commands or produce events.

 ## Storage

 ### Philosophy